Hanwag Tatra Light trekking boot review

 Any seasoned hiker will know that after a few miles, your boots can start to feel a whole lot more cumbersome than when you first set off.
 If you're looking for a lightweight option that's perfect for summer hikes, the Hanwag Tatra Light might be the best hiking boot for you.
-These boots weigh considerably less than your standard boot, with the aim of helping you use less energy, stay cool, and even hit a quicker pace without your boots dragging you down.
+These boots weigh considerably less than other three-season options, with the aim of helping you use less energy, stay cool, and even hit a quicker pace without your boots dragging you down.

 - For something even more lightweight, try some of the best walking shoes